-Standard on LX-V6, EX with leather (in U.S.) and EX-V6 models Optional on Canadian EX model See pages 12 - 13 for important safety information and warnings about how to properly position seats and seat-backs.
+On all V6 models and the 4-cylinder EX model with leather interior See pages 12 - 13 for important safety information and warnings about how to properly position seats and seat-backs.

 The two power seat adjustment switches are on the outside edge of the seat bottom.
 The horizontal switch adjusts the seat bottom in several directions.
 The short vertical switch adjusts the seat-back angle.